Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Theoretical Ingredients

 They translate into additional, energy-independent contributions, $\delta\alphae$ and $\delta\betam$, to the electric and magnetic polarisabilities which are isoscalar or isovector.
-This defines the $\piN$ sector of the calculation.

-For the $\Delta(1232)$ resonance, our calculation uses two variants: a manifestly covariant form, and its heavy-baryon reduction.
-In the latter, the field $\Delta_\mu^a$ of mass $\MDelta$ is an iso-quadruplet heavy-baryon reduction of a Rarita-Schwinger field~\cite{He98}.
+For the $\Delta(1232)$ resonance, our calculation uses two variants.
+As we discuss in Secs.~\ref{sec:pc-delta} and~\ref{sec:gNDvertex}, we perform a fully Lorentz-covariant calculation of the Delta-pole diagrams. $ {\cal L}_{\Delta}^{(1)}$ and $ {\cal L}_{\pi \mathrm{N}\Delta}^ {(1)}$ are taken from Pascalutsa and Phillips~\cite{PP03}.
+However for loops we use corresponding terms from the heavy-baryon reduction of Hemmert et al.~\cite{He96} which are reproduced in Ref.~\cite{Gr12}.
+The $\piN \Delta$ coupling constant in the latter is denoted $\gpiNDelta$, which corresponds to $h_A/2$ in the former (but see later for a discussion of the appropriate values to use in the two cases).

+Because we will refer repeatedly to the $\gammaN \Delta$ couplings, though, we reproduce the relevant terms here.
 Since we work to NLO in the domain where the photon energy and the Delta-nucleon mass splitting $\DeltaM\equiv \MDelta-\MN$ are comparable, $\omega \sim \DeltaM$, we need selected terms from the Lagrangian up to third order~\cite{Ge99}:

-where $a$ ($\mu$) is the index of the isovector (vector) coupled to the isospinor (spinor), and the angled brackets indicate isospin traces.
-The choice of the parameters $\gpiNDelta$, $b_1$, $b_2$ and $\MDelta$ will be discussed in Sec.~\ref{sec:results}.
-The term of the axial coupling $\gpiNDelta$ is of order $\omega$, and the $b_1$ interaction of order $e \omega$.
-Both the $b_2$ and $D_1$ terms give rise to couplings which are of order $e \omega^2$.
+where the field $\Delta_\mu^a$ of mass $\MDelta$ is an iso-quadruplet heavy-baryon reduction of the Rarita-Schwinger field $\Psi_\nu^a$~\cite{He98}, $a$ ($\mu$) being the index of the isovector (vector) coupled to the isospinor (spinor). $e=-|e|$ is the electron charge.
+All other symbols have their standard meaning.
 Terms generated by the heavy-baryon reduction are omitted in Eq.~\eqref{eq:subsubleading}.
-Unfortunately, early works on the systematic heavy-baryon reductions of $\chi$EFT with an explicit $\Delta(1232)$~\cite{He96,He97,He98,hhkk,Ge99} were not consistent in their definition of $b_1$; signs and factors of 2 come and go.
 The convention used here is in accord with that of Refs.~\cite{hhkk,Hildebrandtthesis,Hi04,Gr12}.
 In Eq.~\eqref{eq:subsubleading} we have identified Ref.~\cite{Ge99}'s $b_6 \equiv -2 b_2$.

-These are the pertinent structures in the heavy-baryon Lagrangian.
-As we discuss in Secs.~\ref{sec:pc-delta} and~\ref{sec:gNDvertex}, we perform a fully Lorentz covariant calculation of the Delta-pole diagrams.
-To do this, we employ the relativistic Lagrangian used in the $\delta$-expansion~\cite{PP03}.
-With $\Psi_\nu^a$ the relativistic Rarita-Schwinger spinor, the free, $\piN \Delta$ and $\gammaN\Delta$ pieces are~\cite{PP03}: